-Operator's Manual Operator's manuals contain information needed to enhance the driver's understanding of how to operate and care for the vehicle and its components.
-Each manual contains a chapter that covers pretrip inspection and daily maintenance of vehicle components.
-Operator's manuals do not contain detailed repair or service information.
+Driver's/operator's manuals contain information needed to enhance the driver's understanding of how to operate and care for the vehicle and its components.
+Each manual contains a chapter that covers pre-trip and post-trip inspections, and daily, weekly, and monthly maintenance of vehicle components.

+Driver's/operator's manuals do not contain detailed repair or service information.